MabezDev/blog/content/blog/posts/esp32-rust.md

 ---

 <br/>

+[^gpio_pin]: Note that this only applies for GPIO's 0 to 31, the rest of the GPIO's use a different register.

 [^2]: This is not always the case if the pin the LED is connected to does not default to the correct iomux function, see the quickstart example for more info.